bobdavies2000/OpenCVB/README.md

 -   VTK support was improved – still optional (it is a lot to install)

--   Upgraded to the latest RealSense2 and Kinect4Azure drivers
+-   Upgraded to the latest RealSense2, OpenCVSharp, and Kinect4Azure software

 -   Motion Filtered Data series of algorithms – an attempt at reducing data analysis at input